 Bilwatsch et al., (34) assessed the degree of facial symmetry in patients with CUCLP with an optical 3D sensor, which implied that textured information was not available.
-Twenty-two ten year-old patients with CUCLP who underwent the Tennison-Randall technique without primary rhinoplasty and without further revision surgery, were included.
+Twenty-two tenyear-old patients with CUCLP, who underwent lip repair using the Tennison-Randall technique without primary rhinoplasty and did not undergo further revision surgery, were included.
 After establishing a plane of symmetry, differences were determined between landmarks, surface areas and virtual volumes of various areas of interest.
 Statistically significant differences could be found between cleft and non-cleft sides.
-They concluded that complete nasal symmetry was difficult to achieve with Tennison- Randall's lip repair without revision surgery.
+They concluded that complete nasal symmetry was difficult to achieve with Tennison-Randall's lip repair without revision surgery.